Don Quixote meets Jack and the Beanstalk meets Calvin and Hobbes in the poignant gateway dark fantasy film I Kill Giants (2018).

 This is primal little kid scary.
-OK… by that, I mean that this examines the fears of childhood and how one girl faces these fears.
+OK… by that, I mean that this examines childhood fears and how one girl faces these fears.
 This Belgian/Irish/American collaboration taps into some things that an outfit like Disney or Pixar knows, but is willing to go to a much darker place.
 Growing up without parents can be a difficult and disturbing thing.
 It is the stuff that makes up many of the great tales of the hero’s quest.
 It informs Star Wars, Harry Potter, and Cinderella alike.

-Barbara has been staking out her wooded coastal community with giant traps of all sorts and has been working on testing and formulating bait from recipes probably derived from The Dungeon Masters Guide.
-(Hollah if you know what I’m talking about!)
-It isn’t particularly clear exactly how insane this little girl might be, but she has gone full Don Quixote, clearly feeling that she is uniquely assigned to be the protector of this Long Island Community.
+Barbara has been staking out her wooded coastal community with an assortment of giant traps.
+She has been working on testing and formulating bait from recipes probably derived from The Dungeon Masters Guide.
+(Hollah, if you know what I’m talking about!)
+It isn’t particularly clear exactly how insane this little girl might be.
+Barbara has gone full Don Quixote, clearly feeling that she is uniquely assigned to be the protector of this Long Island Community.

-Her odd antics have drawn the attention of her school’s counselor Mrs. Molle (Zoe Saldana) who recognizes that this is a child in trouble and attempts to befriend Barbara and get to the bottom of her anti-social behavior, and she gets to ask Barbara all the questions we have about why Barabara is such an odd kid.
-Add in a bully, and you have the recipe for some prime drama, that unfurls as the giants, and reality, begin to close in on Barabara and the village.
+Her odd antics have drawn the attention of her school’s counselor, Mrs. Molle (Zoe Saldana).
+Molle recognizes that this child is in trouble and attempts to befriend Barbara and get to the bottom of her anti-social behavior.
+She asks Barbara all our questions about why Barabara is such an odd kid.
+Add in a bully, and you have the recipe for some prime drama.
+It all unfurls as the giants, and reality, begin to close in on Barabara and the village.

 Barbara has an imagination that runs completely wild, and to me, it reminds me of Calvin, minus Hobbes (Unless Sophia counts as Hobbes).
-Calvin had an imagination that just flooded out from him, and he really had no idea how to handle other kids or adults, and his imagination transformed into some spectacular situations.
-The same kind of thing applies here, but with the added concern that you think that Barabara may just do something foolish enough to get herself killed.
+Calvin had an imagination that just flooded out from him, and he had no idea how to handle other kids or adults, and his imagination transformed into some spectacular situations.
+The same thing applies here, but with the added concern that you think that Barabara may just do something foolish enough to get herself killed.
 And… you’re never completely certain that what she’s seeing isn’t real.